rabbitControl/website/content/apps/webclient.md

 title = "Webclient"
 draft = false
 weight = -10
-bref="How to use the webclient"
+bref="Use the client in a browser"
 +++

-## Launch Client
 From any browser (desktop or mobile) open this URL:
 http://client.rabbitcontrol.cc

-Enter Host and Port of your rcp server application and click Connect.
+Enter Host and Port of your rcp server application and click "Connect".

+{{< figure src="webclient-login.png" >}}

-Or directly connect to an rcp server by providing ip:port in the URL like e.g:
+You can also connect to a rcp server directly by providing ip:port in the URL:
 http://client.rabbitcontrol.cc/#192.168.0.23:10000

-After connecting to a rabbitControl server you should now see all exposed parameters. e.g.:
+After connecting to a RabbitControl server you should see all exposed parameters. e.g.:

 {{< figure src="webclient.png" >}}